Unruh effect for inertial observers through vacuum correlations

 \section{Acknowledgements}

 The authors thank Alessandro Fabbri for useful comments on the preprint version of the paper.
-Research of S.C. is funded by a SPM fellowship from CSIR, Government of India.
+Research of KL is supported by INSPIRE Faculty Fellowship grant by Department of Science and Technology, Government of India.
+Research of SC is funded by a SERB-NPDF grant (PDF/2016/001589) from SERB, Government of India.
 The research of TP is partially supported by the J.C.
 Bose research grant of the Department of Science and Technology, Government of India.